Sydney Weather Forecast

 • Coastal Areas (Bondi, Manly): Cooler temperatures due to sea breezes, higher humidity

-• Western Suburbs (Penrith, Richmond): Hotter in summer, cooler in winter, lower humidity
+• Western Suburbs (Penrith, Richmond): Weather near Sydney's west is hotter in summer, cooler in winter

 • Northern Beaches: Moderate temperatures with consistent sea breezes